Registering a UK payroll scheme for overseas companies

-Eligible employers are able to get up to £2,000 off their National Insurance bill.
-The allowance reduces your Employers National Insurance each time you run a payroll until the £2,000 limit is reached or the tax year ends whichever is the sooner.
-From April 2016 the allowance is rising to £3,000.
+As of April 2020, eligible employers are able to get up to £4,000 off their National Insurance bill.
+The allowance reduces your Employers National Insurance each time you run a payroll until the £4,000 limit is reached or the tax year ends whichever is the sooner.
+More information can be found here.

 Miscalculating a UK payroll can be costly for both the employee and the employer.
 Please get in touch for further support on how we can assist you with your UK payroll for overseas companies establishing themselves in the UK marketplace.